robertjspencer/robertjspencer.github.io/_posts/2022-07-01-COVID19-NYT-Part2.md

 3. Does a state's income inequality correlate with its deaths:population ratio?
 4. Does a state's racial diversity correlate with its deaths:population ratio?
 5. Overall what are my thoughts?

+### Question 1 answer - Does a state's population density correlate with its deaths:population ratio?